woodpecker-ci/woodpecker/docs/docs/20-usage/75-project-settings.md

 With these credentials, it’s possible to perform any Git operations, including pushing changes back to the repo.
 To prevent unauthorized access or misuse, a plugin allowlist is required, either on the instance level or the repository level.
-Without an explicit whitelist, a malicious contributor could exploit a custom clone plugin in a Pull Request to reveal or transfer these credentials during the clone step.
+Without an explicit allowlist, a malicious contributor could exploit a custom clone plugin in a Pull Request to reveal or transfer these credentials during the clone step.

 :::info
 This setting does not affect subsequent steps, nor does it allow direct pushes to the repository.